victor-gil-sepulveda/pyRMSD/README.md

 ##CREDITS
 - Some Numpy helper functions were first seen in  http://www.scipy.org/Cookbook/C_Extensions/NumPy_arrays, by Lou Pecora (if I'm not wrong).

-- The Python implementation of superposition was extracted from Prody source code (by [Ahmet Bakan](http://www.csb.pitt.edu/People/abakan/)) and modified, with the only goal of provide a python example to compare performance and stability.
+- The Python implementation of superposition was extracted from Prody source code (by [Ahmet Bakan](http://www.csb.pitt.edu/People/abakan/)) and modified, with the only goal of providing a python example to compare performance and stability.

 - QCP superposition method code was adapted from the code [here](http://theobald.brandeis.edu/qcp/)